Dev (TV series)

 Dev is an Indian suspense drama television series produced by Peninsula Pictures.
-The series revolves around Dev Anand Burman, a detective battling inner demons.
-The crime stories are suggested by real-life cases.
+It follows the story of Dev Anand Burman, a detective grappling with personal struggles, as he investigates crime stories inspired by real-life cases.

 The first season premiered on 5 August 2017.
 Ashish Chaudhary, Sumona Chakravarti and Pooja Bose played the lead roles in this season.
 The first season ended on 12 November 2017 after the planned 27 episodes and was replaced by Entertainment Ki Raat.

 The second season began airing on 25 June 2018.
 Ashish Chaudhary, Amit Dolawat, Jigyasa Singh and Pooja Bose play the lead roles in this season.

 Series overview

 Plot

 Detective Dev Anand Burman (Ashish Chaudhary) battles inner demons caused by the death of his wife Mahek.
 He has become a recluse but still works on criminal cases with Inspector Amod Narvekar.
 The Inspector believes that Dev murdered his own wife.
 Dev befriends his landlady Zohra Aapa who treats him like a son.
 Later, he meets fire-brand Meera who forces him to reassess his life.